ERPLibre/ERPLibre/doc/UPDATE.md

 # Update ERPLibre
-## Update all repo from origin source
+## Update all repos from the origin source
-The update is done on branch 12.0, you need to validate this branch exist.
+The update is possible on branch 12.0, you need to verify this branch existence.

-1. Make sure all repo git is conform, remove all argument depth from manifest and regenerate.
+1. Make sure all git repos are conform, remove all argument depth from manifest and regenerate.
-You can clean all and regenerate
+You can clean all and regenerate.
 ```bash
 ./script/clean_repo_manifest.sh
 ./script/install_locally_dev.sh